abraspin/UTA-H3-Password-Generator-AAS/README.md

 ---

 ## Assignment
->Stronger passwords means better security.
+>Stronger passwords mean better security.
 It can b useful
 >to generate a random password that is very difficult for a
 >human or computer to guess.